GDPR vs. Tracking

 The recommendation is simple: if no data is collected, no consent is required.

-Where data must be collected, usually not – it remains the obligation to provide information about the data protection page.
+Where data must be compulsorily collected, usually not – there remains the obligation to inform about the data protection page.
 Cookie banner adé.
 The whole thing is not a dogma: if data is absolutely needed, then it can be collected.
 All that is needed is simply a valid justification for this.

 There are many examples of how to avoid the use of cookie banners: